rabbit-castell/GKV-CSE/README.md

 ## Reporting Issues

-If you find a corrupted, incorrect document, missing file then please [Open an Issue](https://github.com/rabbit-castell/gkv-cse/issues) so it can be tracked and fixed properly.
+If you find a corrupted, incorrect or missing file then please [Open an Issue](https://github.com/rabbit-castell/gkv-cse/issues) so it can be tracked and fixed properly.

 ---